Sultan Haji Ahmad Shah Airport

 Sultan Ahmad Shah Airport (IATA: KUA, ICAO: WMKD) is an airport that serves Kuantan, a city in the state of Pahang, Malaysia.
 The airport is located 15 km from the city.
 In 2009, the airport handled 226,912 passengers on 3,110 flights, though the airport is able to handle over one million passengers annually.
-In 2008, Taiwan and Tourism Malaysia had co-operated that there were 23 charter flights directly from Taipei to Kuantan Airport, this condition had made Kuantan Sultan Ahmad Shah Airport the first airport in East Coast of Peninsular Malaysia that received international flights.
+In 2008, Taiwan and Tourism Malaysia co-operated so that there were 23 charter flights directly from Taipei to Kuantan Airport; this made Kuantan Sultan Ahmad Shah Airport the first airport on the East Coast of Peninsular Malaysia that received international flights.
 Passengers have to walk from the aircraft to the arrival hall.

 Co-located with the airport is RMAF Kuantan, housing 15 Squadron (BAE Hawk) and 17 Squadron (MiG-29) of the Royal Malaysian Air Force.

+History

+The airport was reported to have limited facilities for custom clearances in October 1983.
+The facility was planned to be expanded "in the next two or three months".

+In January 1990, preliminary works for the expansion of the airport was made, with constructions planned to started in the mid-1990 and completed at the end of 1991.
+The project include upgrading and extension of the tarmac of the airport and constructions of a new terminal building which cost RM 49 million and a road expansion project from the airport to the city centre which cost RM 100 million.
+The expanded airport opened on 1 July 1992 at a cost of RM 65 million.